-Book #1 in The Case Files of Justis Fearsson, a new contemporary fantasy series from fantasy all-star David B. Coe.
-A hardboiled, magic-using private detective hunts a serial killer in Phoenix, Arizona.
+Book #3 in The Case Files of Justis Fearsson, the critically acclaimed contemporary fantasy series from fantasy all-star David B. Coe.
+A hardboiled, magic-using private detective fights dark sorcerers in Phoenix, Arizona.

-About Spell Blind: "Coe brings deep knowledge of both fantasy and mystery to his well- structured first urban fantasy novel.. . . he tells an entertaining story with a good mystery at its core."—Publishers Weekly
+"Coe brings deep knowledge of both fantasy and mystery to his well-structured first urban fantasy novel. . . .
+He tells an entertaining story with a good mystery at its core."—Publishers Weekly

 About David B. Coe's Rules of Ascension: "War and politics, love and magic, all drawn in detail against a vividly imagined feudal background.
 A complex and excellent book." —David Drake, author of Lord of the Isles